stdlib-examples/project-stripe-charge-slack-app/README.md

-# Stripe Charge Enrichment Slack Bot
+# Stripe Charge Slack Bot

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)

-This is a Slack bot that enriches new Stripe charges using Clearbit, stores information about them in Airtable, and sends an alert to a Slack channel called `#demo`.
+This is a Slack bot that stores information about new Stripe charges in Airtable and sends an alert to a Slack channel called `#demo`.
 It is written in Node.js and uses [Build on Standard Library](https://build.stdlib.com).

 ![](./readme/images/enriched-charge-alert.png)